lobocv/crashreporter/README.md

 Usage
 -----

 Implementing the crash reporter is easy.
 Just create a CrashReporter object.
-Configure the SMTP or FTP accounts for uploading of reports (optional) and you are good to go!
+Configure the SMTP or HQ accounts for uploading of reports (optional) and you are good to go!

 In the following example, we wil create a Person class that has an optional age  attribute.
 We will then create two